-This is a common question.
-It’s hard to describe this, but a doula is essential a calm and consistent presence who gets to know the woman/ couple in the run up to the birth, during and after it too.
-A doula is a lay person, but can offer gentle hands-on support if needed such as massage or pressure points.
+A doula is essentially a calm and consistent presence who gets to know the woman or the couple in the run up to the birth, during and after it too.
+A doula can offer gentle hands-on support if needed such as massage or pressure points.
 A doula is encouraging, listens deeply and helps to protect the birth space and reflect a woman’s needs.

 “Avni generously stepped in at the last minute to be my doula for the delivery of my first child.
 She seamlessly facilitated the birth, offering gentle advice and supportive words to help me progress.
 Even without prior knowledge of how I wanted the birth to be, she intuitively understood me and her calming presence was exactly what I needed.
 I am thankful to her for helping me have a drug-free water birth and helping our son transition peacefully into the world.
 She was a blessing.
 Thank you Avni!”
 PAG

 It’s not just the sheer amount of knowledge that she has (and believe me she knows everything about pregnancy, birth and babies); it’s her warmth and total commitment to me to have the birth that I wanted.
 She has this amazing calmness that radiates and she really listens.
 Never once did she push any agenda, it was always about creating the best experience for myself and George.

-It wasn’t just the physical side that she sorted from making sure I drank lots of water to massaging my back each time a contraction came.
+It wasn’t just the physical side that she sorted from making sure I drank lots of water to massaging my back with each contraction.
 For me, it was the deep emotional empathy that I still remember – in a midst of changing mid wives and sterile rooms, she was my constant.
-I just knew that she was totally on my side and wasn’t going anywhere until George had arrived.
-When I was at my most vulnerable, Avni supported me to rise to the occasion.
-Creating life is messy, magical and momentous and having someone that knew the birth process so well, that I trusted implicitly – allowed me to trust the process and my body too.
+I just knew she was totally on my side and wasn’t going anywhere until George arrived.
+When I was at my most vulnerable, Avni supported me to rise to the occasion."

+"Creating life is messy, magical and momentous and having someone that knew the birth process so well, that I trusted implicitly – allowed me to trust the process and my body too."